-Anti-trust bodies in the European Union (EU) will decide by July 20th whether to let Google’s $2.1 Fitbit acquisition pass.
-The deal has come under scrutiny from regulators due in part to privacy concerns.
+Antitrust regulators in the European Union (EU) have opened a 4 month probe on whether to clear Google’s $2.1 Fitbit acquisition.
+The deal has come under increasing scrutiny from regulators due in part to privacy concerns.

 Essential reading: Top fitness trackers and health gadgets

 The first we’ve heard of the acquisition was late last year.
 Google agreed to pay $7.35 per share for Fitbit in an all-cash deal.

 As is expected with all such transactions, regulatory approval is needed.
 In the US, the US Department of Justice (DoJ) opened an investigation into whether the transaction should be allowed to go through.
 This underwent a second request review last April, meaning both companies were asked to provide the DoJ with more information.